Overview

 Day 11

-Board your flight home or choose to extend your trip with a three-day adventure in Cairns.
 Begin with a locally guided sightseeing tour featuring the Esplanade, Wharf Street, and the vibrant Cairns Night Market.
-Enjoy a relaxing half-day excursion to Palm Cove, known for its palm-lined beaches and tropical charm.
-Spend a full day exploring the wonders of the Great Barrier Reef on a cruise that includes lunch and time to snorkel or relax.
-Cap off your stay with a memorable performance in Cairns, set against the backdrop of Australia’s tropical north.
+From there, enjoy a relaxing half-day excursion to Palm Cove, known for its palm-lined beaches and tropical charm.
+Spend a full day exploring the Great Barrier Reef on a cruise with lunch and free time to snorkel or unwind.
+Cap off your stay with a memorable performance in Cairns, set against the backdrop of Australia’s tropical north before heading home.

 Already Included